 • The committee receives requests from neighboring hospitals to review clinical trials and reviews about 20 trials per month.

-Is it possible to change the form of the Clinical Trial Review Committee as follows?
+Is it possible to change the form of a clinical trial review committee as follows?
 If so, what procedures should be followed?

 1. 1.

-If Hospital Director A requests to establish a separate Clinical Trial Review Committee within Hospital A, can Hospital Director B and Hospital Director C alone keep Hospital D's Clinical Trial Review Committee in existence?
+If Hospital Chairperson A requests to establish a separate Clinical Trial Review Committee within Hospital A, can Hospital Chairperson B and Hospital Chairperson C alone keep Hospital D's Clinical Trial Review Committee in existence?

 2. 2.

-If the Director General of Hospital B and the Director General of Hospital C both offer to resign as the establisher of the D Clinical Trial Review Committee, can the D Clinical Trial Review Committee continue to exist with only the Director General of Hospital A?
+If the Director of Hospital B and the Director of Hospital C both offer to resign as the establisher of the D Clinical Trial Review Committee, can the D Clinical Trial Review Committee continue to exist with only the Chairperson of Hospital A?
 In this case, can the name (and location) be changed?

-In addition, we would like to know if there are any other cases in which an IRB that was conducting investigations and deliberations during a clinical trial was transferred to another IRB.
+In addition, we would like to know if there are any other cases in which an IRB that was conducting investigation and deliberation during a clinical trial was transferred to another IRB.

-In the case of 1. in your question, it would be possible to transfer the IRB as a joint IRB established by the Presidents of Hospitals B and C, and in the case of 2. in your question, it would be possible to transfer the IRB (by closing the jointly established D IRB) and establish a new IRB solely by the President of Hospital A. The procedures for changing the establisher of the Clinical Trial Review Committee may include the following.
+In the case of 1. in your question, it would be possible to transfer the IRB as a joint IRB established by the Chairpersons of Hospitals B and C, and in the case of 2. in your question, it would be possible to transfer the IRB (by closing the joint IRB D) and establish a new IRB solely by the Chairperson of Hospital A. The procedures for changing the establisher of a Clinical Trial Review Committee may include the following.

 • Revision of the record of establishment of the Clinical Trial Review Committee (GCP Article 27)